-Whether you’re entertaining clients, traveling to meet with suppliers, or treating your employees to lunch, having your business foot the bill makes good economic sense — especially since many of these expenditures are tax deductible.
+Whether you’re entertaining clients, going on business trips, or treating your employees to lunch, having your business foot the bill makes good economic sense.
+This is especially true when these expenditures are tax deductible.

-Follow These Five Steps to Write a Business Expense Report:
+The 5 Steps to Writing a Business Expense Report:

 1. Identify Which Expenses Require an Expense Report

 Typically, routine expenses like rent, technology fees, and payroll won’t require expense reports, since these costs are known and can be budgeted for in advance.
 However, you’ll need a system to record all other business expenses incurred on a day-to-day basis.

 Since there can be gray areas, you’ll want to be clear on what’s considered a business expense, and what you should consider a personal expense.
 The guidelines set by the IRS for deducting business expenses may be a helpful starting point.

 2. Tailor the Expense Report to Your Business

 Depending on your business’s industry, you likely have certain types of expenses more often than others.

 For example, if you have a sales team, you’re more likely to incur business travel expenses such as flights, car rentals, and lodging.
 On the other hand, a professional service firm may have training expenses.